Passive Voice ESL Games, Activities and Worksheets

 Passive Infinitive Practice

 Here is a useful passive infinitive worksheet for upper-intermediate students.
-Students begin by identifying the correct verb form in passive sentences.
+First, students circle the correct verb forms in passive infinitive sentences.
 Students then complete sentences by underlining the correct verb and putting the verb in brackets in the passive infinitive form.
 Next, students rewrite active sentences as passive infinitive sentences.
-Lastly, students complete each sentence with a verb in its passive infinitive form.
+Lastly, students complete each sentence with a verb from a box in its passive infinitive form.

 Passive Infinitive Practice Preview